XML RSS

 If you already have some of the early symptoms above, it is time to check your food intake and lifestyle.

-• Reduce your intake of stimulants such as coffee, tea, chocolate, alcohol, and cola (read about soft drinks).
+• Reduce your intake of stimulants such as coffee, tea, chocolate, alcohol, tobacco and cola (read about soft drinks).
 The combination of caffeine and alcohol slows your reaction time.

 • Cut down on sugar and refined carbohydrates in processed foods.
 These foods have been implicated in aggressive behavior, anxiety, attention deficit, depression, eating disorders, fatigue and learning difficulties.